-Safety/Security projects addressing potential threats to life and/or property.
-The project may ha maintananca Safety/Security - projects addressing potential threats to life and/or property.
-The project may of existing equipment or new safety capital investments.
-Includes computer/communications s primary purpose of communicating with/controlling safety systems, including ventilation fans, suppression, fire alarm, intruder detection, CCTV cameras, and emergency "blue light" phones justification that the proposed project will address safety and/or security issues must be provided an approximate the provided and approximate the provided and the provided an will be provided an opportunity to review proposed projects before a project is programmed fu unds in a final program.
+Safety/Security - projects addressing potential threats to life and/or property.
+The project may be maintenance of existing equipment or new safety capital investments.
+Includes computer/communications systems with a primary purpose of communicating with/controlling safety systems, including ventilation fans, fire suppression, fire alarm, intruder detection, CCTV cameras, and emergency "blue light" phones.
+Adequate justification that the proposed project will address safety and/or security issues must be provided.
+The TFWG will be provided an opportunity to review proposed projects before a project is programmed funds in a final program.
 Projects that contribute to a 1% security requirement will be considered Score 16.
-ADA/Non Vehicle Access Improvement 14 ADA - capital projects needed for ADA compliance.
-Does not cover routine replacement of ADA items.
-Project sponsor must provide detailed justification that the project is proposed to comp ly with ADA.
+ADA/Non Vehicle Access Improvement 14 ADA - capital projects needed for ADA compliance .
+Does not cover routine replacement of ADA-related capital items.
+Project sponsor must provide detailed justification that the project is proposed to comply with ADA.
 Subject to TFWG review.
-Fixed/Heavy Equipment, Maintenance/Operating Facilities 13 Fixed/Heavy equipment and Operations/Maintenance facility - replacement/rehabilitation of n najor maintenance equipment, generally with a unit value over \$10,000; replacement/rehabilitation of facilities on a schedule based upon the useful life of the components.
+Fixed/Heavy Equipment, Maintenance/Operating Facilities 13 Fixed/Heavy equipment and Operations/Maintenance facility - replacement/rehabilitation of major maintenance equipment, generally with a unit value over \$10,000; replacement/rehabilitation of facilities on a schedule based upon the useful life of the components.
 Station/Intermodal Stations/Parking Rehabilitation 12 Stations/Intermodal Centers/Patron Parking Replacement/Rehab - replacement/rehabilitation of passenger facilities.
-Includes computer/communications systems with a primary purpose of communicati · - with/controlling escalators or elevators, and public address or platform display systems at stat - platforms.
-Service Vehicles 11 Service Vehicles - replacement/rehabilitation of non-revenue and service vehicles based on use eful life schedules.
+Includes computer/communications systems with a primary purpose of communicating with/controlling escalators or elevators, and public address or platform display systems at stations or platforms.
+Service Vehicles 11 Service Vehicles - replacement/rehabilitation of non-revenue and service vehicles based on useful life schedules.
 Tools and Equipment 10 Tools and Equipment - maintenance tools and equipment, generally with a unit value below \$1 .0,000.
-Administrative Computer Systems and Office Equipment 9 Office Equipment - computers, copiers, fax machines, etc. Includes administrative - MIS, finance ial, HR, scheduling, transit asset management, and maintenance management systems.
-Preventive Maintenance 9 - Preventive Maintenance - ongoing maintenance expenses (including labor and capital costs) of non-revenue vehicles that do not extend the life of the vehicle.
-This includes mid-life change-o tubes, engines and transmissions that do not extend the life of the vehicle beyond the twelve y Preventive Maintenance may be treated as Score 16 under certain circumstances; see Section • Policies, Preventive Maintenance Funding. v.
-Flogramming Operational Improvements/Enhancements 8 Operational Improvement/Enhancements - any project proposed to improve and/or enhance t he efficiency of a transit facility.
-Operations 8 Operations-costs associated with transit operations such as the ongoing maintenance of trans sit vehicles including the cost of salaries.
+Administrative Computer Systems and Office Equipment 9 Office Equipment - computers, copiers, fax machines, etc. Includes administrative - MIS, financial, HR, scheduling, transit asset management, and maintenance management systems.
+Preventive Maintenance 9 Preventive Maintenance - ongoing maintenance expenses (including labor and capital costs) of revenue and non-revenue vehicles that do not extend the life of the vehicle.
+This includes mid-life change-out of tires, tubes, engines and transmissions that do not extend the life of the vehicle beyond the twelve years life cycle.
+Preventive Maintenance may be treated as Score 16 under certain circumstances; see Section V. Programming Policies, Preventive Maintenance Funding.
+Operational Improvements/Enhancements 8 Operational Improvement/Enhancements - any project proposed to improve and/or enhance t he efficiency of a transit facility.
+Operations 8 Operations-costs associated with transit operations such as the ongoing maintenance of transit vehicles including the cost of salaries.
 See Section V, Limited Use of FTA Funds for Operating Purposes.
-Fundamin 0 Expansion 8
+Expansion 8